 At this point the system is capable of monitoring SP signatures and electrode temperatures.
-While additional environmental data are provided for the Schilthorn site by the PER-MOS network station located right next to our system, future extensions should integrate measurements of all relevant data required to analyze SP signatures with regard to subsurface flow in order to attain self-sufficiency.
-The additional, integrated measurement of snow cover, fluid pressure, salinity and pH, and subsurface electrical conductivity greatly enhances the analysis possibilities and is required if subsurface tomography is to be implemented.
-Measurements of local electrical permittivity and fluid conductivity could further improve subsurface parameterization for process-based analysis and could be used for calibration of electrical resistivity measurements, which exhibit spatially variable resolution characteristics.
-Also, contact resistances between electrodes should be measured for the same dipoles as used for the SP readings (at this point, for technical reasons this is not the case), allowing better analysis of long-term changes.
+While additional environmental data is provided for the Schilthorn site by the PERMOS network station located right next to our system, future extensions should integrate the measurements of all relevant data required to analyze SP signatures with regard to subsurface flow in order to

+- 5 attain self-sufficiency.
+The additional, integrated measurement of snow cover, fluid pressure, salinity and pH - and subsurface electrical conductivity greatly enhance enhances the analysis possibilities, and are-is required if subsurface tomography is to be implemented.
+Measurements of local electrical permittivity and fluid conductivity could further improve subsurface parameterization for process-based analysis, and could be used for calibration of electrical resistivity measurements, which exhibit spatially variable resolution characteristics.
+Also, contact resistances between electrodes should be measured for the - same dipoles as used for the SP readings (at this point, for technical reasons this is not the case), allowing better analysis of 10 long-term changes.
 Contact resistances should optimally be measured using alternating currents, thereby reducing electrode polarization and increasing accuracy of the readings.
-With regard to the findings of Sect.
-5.1.1, temperature gradients along the electrodes caused by infiltrating meltwater could be reduced by installing the electrodes slightly tilted in the soil, in parallel to the surface, thereby placing the whole electrode in one front of the meltwater, instead of leaving the upper part of the electrode susceptible to localized warming by meltwater.
-Aside from the need to improve electrical isolation in the system, the measurement of voltage drops over temperature sensors provides a useful quality assessment tool that can help in identifying periodic signals caused by systematic measurement errors.

-As discussed previously and seen in the presented data of this study, SP measurements commonly contain much noise, originating in various sources.
-In this regard the practice of "traveling electrode referencing" (e.g., Perrier and Pant, 2005) could be adopted to further reduce electrode noise effects.
+Aside from the need to improve electrical isolation in the system, the measurement of voltage drops over temperature sensors provides a useful quality assessment tool that can help in identifying periodic signals caused by systematic measurement errors. - As discussed previously and seen in the presented data of this study, SP measurements commonly contain much noise, 15 originating in various sources.
+In this regard the practice of 'traveling electrode referencing' (e.g., Perrier and Pant, 2005) could be adopted to further reduce electrode noise effects.
 However, this method would require substantial adaption to the surroundings and constraints of mountain permafrost (i.e., to limited on-site visits).
-As such its effectiveness in such an environment would require validation.

-On the technical side, one obvious shortcoming of the system is its reliance on solar power to charge the batteries.
+As such its effectiveness in such an environment would require validation. - 20 On the technical side, one obvious shortcoming of the system is its reliance on solar power to charge the batteries.
 While this solution is cheap, small, and suitable for rough terrain, the use of fuel cells can greatly enhance available power and its reliability.
-Adding more available power to the system would also allow for higher measurement frequencies, which would facilitate the capture of faster flow events, improve noise monitoring, and reduce or fully suppress aliasing caused by the large cutoff frequency of the filters currently implemented.
-The dependence of the lowpass filter on the soil resistance could be reduced by using a high-impedance-input, low-impedance-output operational amplifier buffer, which would also reduce effects of the input resistance of the data logger.
-For example, Zimmermann et al. (2008) realized an input impedance of approximately $500\,G\Omega$ for active electrical potential measurements with such a setup.
-Finally, at this point we refrained from implementing a bidirectional data exchange with the logging system, mainly due to power deliberations.
+Adding more available power to the system would also allow for higher measurement frequencies, which would facilitate the capture of faster flow events, improve noise monitoring, and reduce or fully suppress aliasing caused by the large cut-off frequency of the filters currently implemented.
+The dependence of the low-pass filter on the soil resistance could - 25 be reduced by using a high-impedance input, low-impedance output operational amplifier buffer, which would also reduce effects of the input resistance of the data logger.
+For example, Zimmermann et al. (2008) realized an input impedance of approximately 500 $\frac{G\Omega}{G\Omega}$ for active electrical potential measurements with such a setup.
+Finally, at this point we refrained from implementing a bi-directional data exchange with the logging system, mainly due to power deliberations.
 This turned out to be much more constraining than previously thought, given that we were unable to reprogram the logger system in response to the data received.
-Future changes to the system will focus on establishing bidirectional communication.
+Future changes to the system will focus on establishing bi-directional communication.